Making a New World: Social and cultural movements

 "Nikon, Pt.
 1" and "Nikon, Pt.
-2" were both inspired by the 1989 Tiananmen Square protests in China and particularly the lone protestor known as "Tank Man", who famously stood in front of and blocked a column of tanks attempting to leave Tiananmen Square after suppressing the protests by force.
-Peter was inspired to write the songs after watching a documentary on BBC Radio 4 about one of the photographers who took pictures of the student protestors.
+2" were both inspired by the 1989 Tiananmen Square protests in China and particularly the lone protester known as "Tank Man", who famously stood in front of and blocked a column of tanks attempting to leave Tiananmen Square after suppressing the protests by force.
+Peter was inspired to write the songs after watching a documentary on BBC Radio 4 about one of the photographers who took pictures of the student protesters.
 "A Shot in the Arm" was inspired by the Dada movement, which began after artists in neutral Switzerland began to create art in response to World War I, and later inspired extreme examples of performance art in the 1960s.
 The song particularly took inspiration from Peter's reading about Chris Burden, the artist who willingly allowed himself to be shot by a friend as part of a 1971 performance piece protesting the Vietnam War.
 The former includes lyrics about children in a playground playing a game that sees them punch each other, which Field Music tied back to the Burden protest piece; David said the idea fighting as a game reflected a desensitisation of violence.
 Peter also included lyrics from a Hugo Ball poem in "A Shot in the Arm", and described them as "hidden" within the song.

 The track "Money Is a Memory" concerns the final payment by Germany in 2010 of the economically ruinous reparations it owed under the Treaty of Versailles, and is written from the perspective of a functionary in the German Treasury.
 The Brewis brothers were surprised at how recently the final reparations payment was made and felt it would make a good song, though Peter asked David to write the track because the former did not believe he could write it himself.
 David described "Money Is a Memory" as "probably the most explicit example" of Making a New World's theme of World War I's consequences continuing into the present day.
 He wrote the lyrics from the perspective of a bureaucrat whose job was to process the paperwork for the final payment, reducing a momentous occasion like the conclusion of World War I to a routine and boring administrative task.
 David called this approach to the song "a bit comical", but it also reflects how such financial transactions have lasting repercussions that affect people, and serves as a commentary on how the monetary system works.
 David said in reference to the bureaucratic duties being portrayed in the song: "buried away inside those papers you can imagine the echoes of millions of lives being turned upside down".
 In a news release about the album, Field Music said of the song: "A defining, blood-spattered element of 20th century history becomes a humdrum administrative task in a 21st century bureaucracy."